 Fishing around the Llŷn Peninsula is popular – fishing charters can be taken from Pwllheli or Abersoch.
 Shore fishing takes place at several beaches; Pwllheli, Abererch, Black Rock Sands or Aberdaron to name a few.
 Small boats can be launched at several locations – a launching fee will apply.
 Pwllheli has a good fishing tackle shop which also supplies bait.
 Game fishing lakes, rivers and reservoirs – Afon Erch Pwllheli, Gardolbenmaen, Trawsfynydd.
 Course fishing is available locally in Pencaenewydd, Criccieth and Porthmadog.
 Permits are available at the tackle shop in Pwllheli.

 A few different adventure companies offer guided rock climbing in the Llŷn Peninsula and Snowdonia.
 There are taster sessions for the inexperienced or more challenging sessions for the more seasoned climber.
-Llŷn Adventures based in Llanaehaearn and Boulder Adventures in Llanberis are two of the most popular companies with qualified guides.
+Boulder Adventures in Llanberis and Adrenalin Addicts in Harlech are two of the most popular companies with qualified guides.

 There are 6 golf courses within a 20 minute drive from Gors-lŵyd.
 There is Nefyn and District Golf Club (an amazing cliff-top course – pictured above), Abersoch Golf Club, Criccieth Golf Club, Pwllheli Golf Club, Porthmadog Golf Club and Llyn Golf at Penrhos.